Not everyone has the space or the desire for an in-ground garden, but you can still have fresh vegetable flavor with a pot or two.

 All are grown the same way and there are a plethora of colors, flavors, textures and sizes available for the home gardener.

-- 🌞【WHY YOU SHOULD CHOOSE GROW BAGS】11.8 inches in diameter and 13.7 inches in height.
-The high-quality non-woven garden box can not only ensure air circulation, allow the roots to get more oxygen to breathe freely, and better promote the growth of plants faster and better.
+- 【WHY YOU SHOULD CHOOSE VEGETABLE PLEANTER BOXES】11.8 inches in diameter and 13.7 inches in height.
+The high-quality non-woven patio garden can not only ensure air circulation, allow the roots to get more oxygen to breathe freely, and better promote the growth of plants faster and better.
 The plant growth bag can quickly drain excess water to protect the roots and prevent rotting.

-- 🌞【EASY TO CARRY, DURABLE AND RELIABLE】The potato bags have a strong handle strap, which makes lifting and moving more convenient and easy.
+- 【EASY TO CARRY, DURABLE AND RELIABLE】The potato box have a strong handle strap, which makes lifting and moving more convenient and easy.
 The durable handle will support the weight.
 Don't worry about them being torn or moving badly.

-- 🌞【REUSABLE AND MULTI-PURPOSE USE】 3 pcs 7-gallon flower pots, you can put about 4 to 6 kinds of potato seeds in each bag or other plants.
+- 【REUSABLE AND MULTI-PURPOSE USE】 3 pcs 7-gallon patio garden planter, you can put about 4 to 6 kinds of potato seeds in each garden planter bag or other plants.
 The durable fabric ensures that the flowerpot bag can be reused every year.
 You can plant another vegetable again after you have planted it, and you can fold it and store it when not in use.
-The garden container can also store dirty clothes, tools, etc.
+The tomato grow box can also store dirty clothes, tools, etc.

-- 🌞【OBSERVE & HARVEST WINDOW】The garden planting grow bag have designed a visualization harvest window that can be opened and closed, through which you not only can check whether your plant is mature and you can easily harvest plants through the window without damaging the plant.
+- 【OBSERVE & HARVEST WINDOW】The planting pots for tomato have designed a visualization harvest window that can be opened and closed, through which you not only can check whether your plant is mature and you can easily harvest plants through the window without damaging the plant.

 Whether you like hot peppers, sweet peppers, big, little, red or green, all peppers are grown the same basic way.
 The plants thrive in hot weather in a location that receives at least 6 hours of direct sun per day.